 \section{Introduction}

 Virialized dark matter haloes play an important role in models of nonlinear strucure formation \citep{cs02}.
 The most basic quantity of interest is the comoving number density of haloes as a function of halo mass.
-Following \cite{ps74}, this halo abundance retains memory of, i.e., depends on the statistics of the primordial fluctuation field.
-The simplest models, inspired by spherical collapse, assume that the overdensity within an initially homogeneous uniform spherical overdensity perturbation must equal a critical value if it is to become a virialized halo today.
-(The critical enclosed overdensity for virialization at some earlier time is larger.)
-Energy conservation arguments are then used to estimate the value of its final density \citep{gg72}.
+Following \cite{ps74}, this halo abundance retains memory, i.e. depends on the statistics, of the primordial fluctuation field.
+The simplest models, inspired by spherical collapse, assume that the initial overdensity within a spherical region must equal (exceed) a critical value if it is to become a virialized halo today (before today).
+Energy conservation arguments are used to estimate its final density \citep{gg72}.

-This has led to extensive study of the abundance of such critically overdense patches in the suitably smoothed initial overdensity fluctuation field.
+This assumption has led to extensive study of the abundance of such critically overdense patches in the suitably smoothed initial overdensity fluctuation field.
 To avoid double-counting patches which are overlapping with or contained within larger ones, there are two key approximations: one is that such patches must be local peaks of the smoothed field \citep{bbks86}, and the other is that they must not be as overdense on larger scales \citep{bcek91}.
-These requirements can be combined \citep{aj90}, and together they define the excursion set peaks approach of \cite{ps12} and \cite{psd13}, which provides a good description of halo statistics (mass function and bias) once some input from simulations is included to tune the value of the critical overdensity.
+These requirements can be combined \citep{jrb89,aj90,manrique1995}, and together they define the excursion set peaks approach of \cite{ps12} and \cite{psd13}, which provides a good description of halo statistics (mass function and bias) once some input from simulations is included to tune the value of the critical overdensity.

 However, some problems with the peak based approach remain open.
 First, when investigating the predictions of this model on a halo by halo basis, at small masses not all protohaloes are peaks of the initial density field.
 About 25\% of the small haloes are missed by this prescription \citep{ludlowpeaks}.
-Secondly, for a $\Lambda$CDM power spectrum and a top-hat filter in real space (the most physically motivated smoothing), the actual calculation of the abundance of peaks contains divergences and so cannot be carried out.
-Thirdly, as we discuss in this paper, a density peak does not always coincide with the center of mass of the peak patch.
-Therefore, the motion relative to the center of mass of the particles around the peak is not accurately approximated by spherical collapse.
+Secondly, for a $\Lambda$CDM power spectrum and a top-hat filter in real space (the most physically motivated smoothing), the actual calculation of the peak abundance contains divergences and cannot be carried out.
+Thirdly, as we discuss in this paper, a density peak does not coincide with the center of mass of the peak patch.
+Therefore, the motion relative to the center of mass of the particles around it may not be well approximated by spherical collapse.